Pictona Ladder Play

 Procedure and Rules

-o A team can challenge another team up to three places above its location.
+- A team can challenge another team one or two places above its location.
 The challenge is made in person, by email, or phone.

-o A team may challenge a team to which it lost no more often than once each seven days.
+- A team may challenge a team to which it lost no more often than once each 10 days.

-o If a team does not show up for a scheduled match or is more than 15 minutes late, the match is a forfeit.
+- If a team does not show up for a scheduled match or is more than 15 minutes late, the match is a forfeit.
+If a team forfeits, it is penalized by being lowered two places in the ladder.

-The results of the ladder will be used for seeding in future tournaments and league play.
+The results of the ladder tournament will be used for seeding in future ladder tournaments and league play, which will begin in February 2021.